|Policy and Grading|

 Attendance and Responsibility

-Class attendance is mandatory.
+This is a lab class where everything happens in the lab.
+Thus, class attendance is mandatory.
 If you must miss a class for a legitimate reason please inform us early as possible so that we can plan appropriately and provide you with makeup materials.
 Due to the fact that the number of students in each class takes up the available chairs and equipment, you must attend the section in which you are enrolled.
 If you are sick one week please contact us about which section you should attend for makeup.
 If you miss class for illness or other legitimate reasons we are happy to work with you to get back on track.

 EquipmentAll equipment for the course is college property and should remain in AC428.
-Removing equipment from this room without permission is stealing. period.
+Removing equipment from this room without permission is called stealing. period.
 Anyone removing equipment from the room will be reported to the honor board for theft.

 Life throws us all curveballs sometimes.
 If issues outside class are impacting your ability to keep with the work - see one of the faculty.
 They will help you come up with a plan to get on track.
 Do not ask Ninjas for extensions or special accomodations.